symbiote-96/documentations/mariadb/mariadb-installation.md

 # How to install MariaDB

 Arch Linux favors MariaDB, a community-developed fork of MySQL, aiming for drop-in compatibility.
-In this documentation, we are going to tech how to install **MariaDB**, and we are going to show how to solve some "problems" of security that stop us to work comfortably with a frontend client.
+In this documentation, we are going to teach how to install **MariaDB**, and we are going to show how to solve some "problems" of security that stop us to work comfortably with a frontend client.

 ## Installation